Menu

 World Amateur Radio Day is the day when IARU Member-Societies can show our capabilities to the public and enjoy global friendship with other Amateurs worldwide.

-Special Theme for World Amateur Radio Day 2023
+World Amateur Radio Day 2024

-Print This Page Updated on April 4, 2023
+Print This Page Updated on February 19, 2024

 Materials on this website may be subject to copyright.